19 Best Egg Laying Chicken Breeds: With Name and Pictures

 They start laying eggs at around 5–6 months old and can produce up to 220–280 eggs per year.
 Ancona eggs are medium-sized and white, weighing around 50–55 grams.

-Ancona hens have a low tendency to become broody and are known for their active and hardy temperament.
+The hens rarely go broody and are known for their lively and strong nature, making them great foragers that can adapt well to different living conditions.
 Ancona male chicken weighs 12-13 lbs, while females weigh 8.8-9.9 lbs.

-Their body is yellow and is covered with a blend of black and white feathers.
-The average lifespan of Ancona chickens is about 5-7 years.
+Their bodies are yellow and covered with a blend of black and white feathers.
+Additionally, the average lifespan of Ancona chickens is about 5–7 years.

 16. Barnevelder Chicken